 The landscapes of my hometown in Connecticut are important to me.
 When I was young, I wandered through the woods and discovered a passion for storytelling.
 Now that I no longer live in New England, I miss the familiar landscapes of home.
 As a way to foster my sentiment for nature, I write poetry and build objects that depict landscapes.
 I combine my interests of Americana art and literature with brutalist architecture and modern furniture to construct sculptural installations.
 I primarily use concrete and hardwood to materially bridge the unnatural with the natural.

-I received my Bachelors of Fine Art from the Rhode Island School of Design in Furniture Design and received my Masters of Fine Art in Craft & Material Studies from Virginia Commonwealth University.
+I received my Bachelors of Fine Art from Rhode Island School of Design and my Masters of Fine Art from Virginia Commonwealth University.
 I am currently living and working in Richmond, Virginia.